Nikkormat / Nikomat

 • An integral light meter (the Nikon F’s meter is part of the detachable prism).

-• A shutter made by Copal rather than Nikon.
+• A shutter of a different design, made by Copal rather than Nikon.

 • Foam seals in the rear door.
-The Nikon F has a removing back with metal-to-metal fit, so no rear door.
+The Nikon F has a removing back with metal-to-metal fit instead of a rear door.

 • Approximately equal size and weight and from what I can tell, nearly equally heavy-duty construction.